 (Lot Area × FAR) / 4) × 3 = Residential SQ.
 FT.
+Requirement

-Requirement (2) • . • Residential SQ.
+Residential SQ.
 FT.
-Requirement Residential SQ.
-FT.
-Developed LOSS housing as permanently affordable for the life of the project.
+Residential SQ.
+FT. = LOSS Requirement Developed

+(ii) Providing Affordable Housing.
+By conditional use, the developer may reduce up to 50 percent of the required amount of on-site housing by maintaining a portion of that housing as permanently affordable for the life of the project.
 Affordable units shall be managed by a nonprofit housing agency through a duly executed agreement between the project sponsor, the nonprofit agency and the Planning Department.
 The mix of affordable units retained in the project shall conform to the overall dwelling unit size mix of the project.
 The portion of retained residential which shall be affordable will be determined by calculating the number of market rate units which could be subsidized by the amount of "in-lieu fee" calculated in Paragraph (i) above.
 The number of square feet of affordable housing shall be calculated in the following manner: